libra/website/docs/my-first-transaction.md

 * You are running on a Linux or macOS system.
 * You have a stable connection to the Internet.
 * Git is installed on your system.
-* Homebrew is installed on a MacOS system.
+* Homebrew is installed on a macOS system.

 ## Steps to Submit a Transaction